Fiona-600/Machine-Learning-and-Statistics-Project/README.md

 **Target**
 - 'Age':  Number of Rings

 <br/>

 **Qualities and attributes of the Abalone dataset**

 The original dataset contained 4176 samples (rows) and 9 variables (columns) namely: 'Sex','Length', 'Diameter', 'Height','Whole_Weight', 'Schucked_Weight', 'Viscera_Weight', 'Shell_Weight','Age'.

-The changes made to the original dataset are as follows:
+The changes made to the original dataset were as follows:

 - 2 samples with heights in excess of 0.5 mm were were deemed 'exceptional samples' and were removed from the dataset.
 - 5 samples with heights less than 0.02 mm were were deemed 'exceptional samples' and were removed from the dataset.